 Investigation of isoscutellarein 8-G biosynthesis –

-After confirming the identity of the unknown metabolite as isoscutellarein 8-G, we then quantified it in all organ-specific tissue samples we had collected (Fig. 7, Table 1).
-Without a chemical standard, we were only able to measure peak area from our HPLC dataset.
-However, this still allowed for determination of the flavone’s relative abundance.
+After confirming the identity of the unknown metabolite as isoscutellarein 8-G, we then quantified its relative abundance in all organ-specific tissue samples we had collected (Fig. 7).
 Isoscutellarein 8-G was accumulated only in the aerial parts of all species we analyzed, matching the pattern which we had previously observed for 4´-hydroxyflavones.
 S. barbata accumulated the greatest overall concentrations of isoscutellarein 8-G, as the flavone was relatively abundant in both its leaves and stems.
 S. baicalensis, S. altissima, and S. tournefortii also accumulated isoscutellarein 8-G in their stems.
 In contrast, S. leonardii, S. racemosa, and S. wrightii accumulated no isoscutellarein 8-G in their aerial parts.

 Apigenin feeding (Fig. 8)